 Keto Pecan Crisps Recipe

 Sweet crunchy goodness!
-These keto pecan crisps are so quick and easy you won’t mind if your loved ones keep asking you to make them again and again!
+This keto pecan crisps recipe is so quick and easy you won’t mind if your loved ones keep asking you to make it again and again!

 Making a Keto Cookie